HULKs/hulk/docs/setup/development_environment.md

 For now, it is sufficient to know that Pepsi takes care of building the source code and also uploading it to the NAO.
 This includes downloading and installing the SDK.

-To build Pepsi from source, run
+To build and run Pepsi from source, use

 ```sh
 ./pepsi
 ```

+This downloads and builds all dependencies for the workspace and displays the help page of Pepsi.

 !!! tip